last-resort-gaming/LRG-Fundamentals/README.md

 # LRG-Fundamentals
 Official LRG Fundamentals Arma 3 Mod.
+Created by Mokka & MitchJC.

 This is the Arma 3 mission-making framework created by Last Resort Gaming.
 LRG Fundamentals allows the easy creation of modded missions